rathboma/rathboma.github.com/_posts/2017-03-28-scala-concurrency-options.md

 {% endhighlight %}

-### Distributed Akka
+### Clustered Akka

-Uniquely, Akka can also be set up as a distributed system, where consumers can run across any number of machines, not just within your local JVM.
+Uniquely, Akka can also be set up as a distributed system, where actors can run across any number of machines, not just within your local JVM.
 This means message passing happens over a remote RPC call rather than an internal function call, but the complexity is entirely handled by the Akka runtime, so your code can stay the same (which is great).

 The ability to distribute computation across a cluster of machines is one of the main benefits of Akka, although it does come with a learning curve.